axelpale/utm-coordinate-parser/README.md

     x23456 y12345
     w-23456n12345

-If the input has no recognisable direction labels such as `N` or `x` then the easting is assumed to come first.
+If the input has no recognisable direction labels such as `N` or `x` then the easting coordinate is assumed to come first.
 If input has language-specific labels, for example `P` and `I` in Finland, you might want to customise label patterns with options `eastingLabel` and `northingLabel`.
 See [API](#API) for details.

 ## API